SymfonyCasts/symfony5/sfcasts/ep5-security/owner-rendering.md

 ## Creating the Question Edit Page

 In a real site, we're probably going to need a page where the owner of this question can edit its details.
-We're not going to build this out all the way...
-I don't want to dive into the form system... but we *are* going to get it started.
+We're not going to build this out all the way - I don't want to dive into the form system - but we *are* going to get it started.
 And this is going to lead us to a really interesting security situation.

 Over in `src/Controller/QuestionController.php`... find the show action.
-Let's cheat by copying and pasting this.
+Let's cheat by copying this and pasting it.
 Change the URL to `/questions/edit/{slug}`, tweak the route name and update the method name.
-Inside, let's just render a new template: `question/edit.html.twig`.
+Inside, just render a template: `question/edit.html.twig`.

 Cool!
-In `templates/questions/`, create that: `edit.html.twig`.
+In `templates/question/`, create that: `edit.html.twig`.

-I'm going to paste in a basic template.
-So nothing special here, except that I'm printing the dynamic question text.
-But there's not any actually form... because we're talking about security.
+I'll paste in a basic template.
+Nothing special here, except that I'm printing the dynamic question text.
+There's no actually form... since we're focusing on security... but pretend that there is.

+## Linking to the Edit Page

 Before we try this page, head back into the question show template.
 Let's add an edit link to help out the owner.
 Actually, find the `h1`.
 Here we go.

-Wrap this in a div with `class="d-flex justify-content-between"`... add the close and indent. *Now* add a link with `href=` `path('app_question_edit')`.
-And, of course, we need to pass this the wild card: `id` set to `question.id`.
+Wrap this in a div with `class="d-flex justify-content-between"`... and then close and indent. *Now* add a link with `href=` `path('app_question_edit')`.
+And, of course, we need to pass this the wildcard: `id` set to `question.id`.

-Oh, wait, actually, the wildcard is the slug.
+Oh... wait, actually, the wildcard is `slug`.
 So use `slug` set to `question.slug`.
 Cool.
 Then say "Edit"... and give this a few classes for prettiness.

 Thanks to this... we have an edit button!
 Oh, but we need some margin!
 Add `mb-2` and... much better.
 Click that.

-This is the question edit page... which is not *really* an edit page... but pretend that we have a fancy form on this page.
+This is the question edit page... which is not *really* an edit page... but pretend that it is.

 *Now* let's circle back to the topic of security.
-Because... we can't just let *anyone* get here: only the *owner* of this question should be able to edit it.
+Because... we can't just let *anyone* get to this page: only the *owner* of this question should be able to edit it.

-So inside of `QuestionController`, edit, we need a security check.
+So inside of `QuestionController`, we need a security check.
 We first need to make sure that the user is logged in.
 Do that with `$this->denyAccessUnlessGranted()` passing `IS_AUTHENTICATED_REMEMBERED`.